 This is intended for the student who is looking for ways to get more civilly engaged in their community and has some familiarity with engagement/volunteerism.
 If you select the Riverfront Residence Hall Track, you will be required to complete a minimum of 400 hours of community service.

 This track is intended for the student that is already very familiar with civic engagement/volunteerism and knows how to get involved in the community.
 It requires focus and dedication to community engagement.
 If you select the Mott Foundation Building Track, you will be required to complete a minimum of 650 hours of community service.

 - Tangible benefits

 - A cord of distinction at graduation

 - A Commitment to Service Certificate

-- A letter of recognition from the Chancellor
+- A letter of appreciation from the Chancellor

 - Additional benefits

-- Your name will be in the commencement program
+- Your name will be recognized for service in the commencement program

 - Great for your resume